WebsiteProject1024/Website_Project/README.md

 This Repo contains the wesbite that was required to be turned in on 10/8/24

-This website has a ##Home page: Contains the main header and nav links at the top and redirect images at the bottom. ##about page: Contains info on what the website is about. and ##portfolio page: Contains previous projects for the portfolio
+This website has a
+##Home page: Contains the main header and nav links at the top and redirect images at the bottom.
+##about page: Contains info on what the website is about.
+##portfolio page: Contains previous projects for the portfolio